DoubleMalt/doublemalt.net/content/secure-mails-for-the-masses.md

 and others, the complete mail history is accessible and an be retrieved using this tactic.
 At least the NSA and the FBI chose to do so in many circumstances.

-A prominent victim of these insecure practices was ironically the CIA director General Petraeus, whose indiscretions came to light because of the never forgetting archive of Gmail.
+A prominent victim of these insecure practices was ironically the [CIA director General Petraeus][petraeus], whose indiscretions came to light because of the never forgetting archive of Gmail.

 Of course these deficiencies did not go unnoticed.
 Already in 1991 (before the invention of sealed trucks), the digital equivalent to an envelope was developed, PGP.
-Even better than an envelope PGP, based on strong asymmetric encryption could guarantee that only the intended receiver of a message would be able to read it.
+Even better than an envelope, PGP, based on strong asymmetric encryption could guarantee that only the intended receiver of a message would be able to read it.
 It also introduced a way of signing the message, ensuring integrity and certifying the origin.
-These advantage however came at a fundamental disadvantage that would lead to our current woes.
+These advantages however came at a fundamental disadvantage that would lead to our current woes.
 It was incredibly complicated to use.